shivpratapsingh111/fetcher/README.md

 # fetcher
-It is made to fetch non-binary content from urls passed to it and save locally.
+It is made to fetch content of text based files from urls passed to it and save locally.
 Purposely to save js files.

 ## Installation